DannyBimma/ani/README.md

 # ani

-A CLI anime tracker, built to keep-up with all the season's offerings while in the terminal!
+A simple web-app, built to help you keep-up with all the seasonal anime offerings!